 Winterlights at Newfields has enjoyed two years of rave reviews and sold-out nights during the holiday season and this year promises to be another landmark year!
-Newfields had projected that over 100,000 visitors will pass through Winterlights in 2019.
+There are some changes to previous years due to COVID but Winterlights is still an amazing experience.

 Winterlights at Newfields Indianapolis

-Winterlights is open 5 pm – 10 pm on weekends and until 9pm on weekdays, November 23 – January 5th, 2020.
-Newfields estimates that it will take the average guest 60-90 minutes to stroll through Winterlights, but we spent a few hours looking at everything.
+Timed entry tickets for Winterlights are available 5 pm – 9 pm on weekends and until 8pm on weekdays, November 21 – January 3th, 2021.
+In the past Newfields has estimated that it will take the average guest 60-90 minutes to stroll through Winterlights, but we spent a few hours looking at everything with out young kiddos.

-Carolers singing songs, adults and children strolling along the paths beneath and among lights that shine as bright as day and groups of people gathered around fire-pits, roasting marshmallows to create s’mores.
+Holiday music playing, adults and children strolling along the paths beneath and among lights that shine as bright as day and people around fire-pits, roasting marshmallows to create s’mores.
 Don’t forget the glorious hot chocolate and hot cider — also available perfectly spiked for the 21+ crowd.
-At the Wintermarket and outside in the Garden, you’ll be able to purchase food items including melty grilled cheese and tomato soup.

 This year, you’ll see the result of 1.5 million lights that create an awesome experience that will leave you awe-struck.